 The laws in every state can vary.
 This is why is it is important for any party to consult with an attorney who is licensed and competent to practice law in their state.

-When many individuals hear that the proceedings are stayed, they see little point in filing a paternity case before the child is born.
+When many individuals hear that the proceedings stay, they see little point in filing a paternity case before the child is born.
 The reality, however, is that getting the initial paperwork filed and serving the mother can take a substantial time after birth.
 The mother then gets 30-days to file responsive pleadings in most instances before any temporary custody hearing could be set.
 During all of this time, the father may be receiving no visitation with their child.

-But by filing the paternity case prior to birth, and obtaining service, this can oftentimes substantially speed up the process toward obtaining a temporary custody hearing, which is often referred to as a Motion Pedente Lite (“PFL”).
+But by filing the paternity case before birth, and obtaining service, this can oftentimes substantially speed up the process toward obtaining a temporary custody hearing, which is often referred to as a Motion Pedente Lite (“PFL”).
 This is why many unmarried fathers should consider the idea of filing a paternity case before birth where they desperately want visitation and do not believe they will get it without a court order.

 If you are an unmarried father who is interested in getting visitation rights to a child, Stange Law Firm, PC can help.
 You can call us at 1-855-805-0595.